CasalettoJ/Weeaboo-Boilerplate/README.md

 **TL;DR:** If it can be expressed in one or very few html tags it is likely an atom.
 If it cannot, it likely can be split up into multiple atoms.
 The example the write-up gives is this:

-Label, Button, Input: atoms
+-   Label, Button, Input: atoms
-Login form combining the three: molecule
+-   Login form combining the three: molecule
-Header component with login form and links for nav: organism Page that displays all content including the header: template Page populated with data and rendered: page
+-   Header component with login form and links for nav: organism
+-   Page that displays all content including the header: template
+-   Page populated with data and rendered with unique route: page

+It should be noted that there is a subtle difference between designing code around atomic design and creating design elements with an atomic design mindset.
+This guide is always working with the former context and is for developers, not visual designers.
+(I suck at design.)

 It'll make more sense when Redux is added and components need to be added to display the store data.